How to Divide Fractions

 This time we have a fraction being divided by a whole number.
 Notice that any nonzero whole number can be rewritten with a denominator of 1.
 Therefore, the number 10 is just .
 In this form, it is easy to find its inverse or reciprocal.

-Now we are ready to divide by multiplying the dividend to the reciprocal of the divisor.
+Now we are ready to divide by multiplying the dividend by the reciprocal of the divisor.

 The greatest common divisor between the numerator and denominator is 2.
 That means, we can reduce it to the lowest term by dividing both the top and bottom numbers by 2.